helidon-io/helidon/docs/modules/security/providers.md

 ### How does it work?

-At Helidon startup, if OIDC provider is configured, the following will happen:
+At Helidon startup, if the OIDC provider is configured, Helidon validates the configuration for consistency.
+This includes required client and identity values, the configured signing-key route, and any fixed metadata or JWK values.

-1.  `client-id`, `client-secret`, and `identityUri` are validated - these must provide values
-2. Unless all resources are configured as local resources, the provider attempts to contact the `oidc-metadata.resource` endpoint to retrieve all endpoints
+Inline and classpath resources are fixed and are therefore loaded and validated at startup.

+Metadata and JWK sources that may become available later are loaded on the first authentication request that needs them.
+These include filesystem paths, URIs, OIDC discovery, and a remote JWK URI obtained from fixed metadata.
+Each deferred load runs its configured retry policy inside its configured circuit breaker.
+After an exhausted retry sequence opens the circuit, later requests fail fast until the circuit permits another probe.
+A successfully loaded value is cached for the life of that tenant configuration.

 At runtime, depending on configuration...